Biography

 -

-Supervisor of MSc, DPhil, and early-career researchers across the Departments of Engineering Science, Computer Science, Primary Care, and Women’s and Reproductive Health, University of Oxford.
+Supervisor of MSc, DPhil, and early-career researchers across the Departments of Engineering Science, Computer Science, Primary Care, and Women’s and Reproductive Health, as well as college summer intership.

 Most Recent Publications